victorzottmann/victorzottmann/README.md

 ### Hey everyone! 👋

-My name is Victor Zottmann and I'm a Full-Stack Developer based in Sydney, Australia.
+My name is Victor Zottmann and I'm a Front-end Developer based in Sydney, Australia.
 I've been coding since 2020 and have a passion for the creative arts, design, and education.
 My previous career was in sound design for visual media, where I had the opportunity to work with documentaries and 360 videos.
 In my spare time you'll find me practising photography 📷, enjoying some movies and tv shows 🎬, playing chess ♞, and going out for a walk 🚶‍♂️.

 ---